robert-vo/class-browser-api/endpoints/TERM.md

   * 1 - Regular Academic Session
   * 2, 3, 4, 5, 6 - Sections of a Regular Academic Session
 * department - A String that represents the department class(es) belong to.
-* department_crn - The 4 digit course number for the class.
+* department_crn - The 4 digit number that represents the class in a given department.
 * location - Where the class takes place.
 Examples include:
   * "UH" - University of Houston
   * "UH-Northwest Campus" - University of Houston's Northwest Campus